sawft99/Obsidian-SecPlus/Sec+/Chapter 13 - Cloud Security/As a Service.md

 ## Cloud Content Filter
 ---
 - [[Proxy Servers#Content Filter]|Content Filter]] that runs in the cloud
-- Organizations traffic goes from the organizations network to the cloud provider over a VPN before going out to internet
+- Organizations traffic goes from the organizations network to the cloud provider over a [[Virtual Private Network (VPN)|VPN]] before going out to internet
 - Provider can give you the ability to configure policies such as time limits, content, and categories
 - Can also deliver reports about what users were doing, threats blocked, etc